New technologies to promote smarter farming

 The Mofato application downloads the latest high-definition satellite images made available by NASA and, in particular, ESA (European Space Agency), which provide valuable information on the state of the crops, and links them to the available meteorological data, to provide the user with a dashboard indicating, on a plot-by-plot basis, the ideal periods for planting or harvesting, as well as the most favorable moments for spreading fertiliser (and how much), or whether pesticides are needed.
 "In the medium term, the farmer who uses Mofato as part of his planning tools will reduce his fertiliser and pesticide consumption, and can hope to improve his yield.
 It is good for the planet, and for the bank accounts of those who tend it."

 "A fundamental requirement of our application is the scalability of the underlying IT infrastructure," says Fritsch.
 For each agricultural field, we have to analyse satellite images and weather data from the last 15 years.
 This mass of data to be processed requires high computational power.
-We have joined the OVH Digital Launch Pad and migrated our infrastructure to dedicated OVH servers, which we complement with Public Cloud instances.
+We have joined the OVH cloud Startup program and migrated our infrastructure to OVHcloud dedicated servers, which we complement with Public Cloud instances.
 These allow us to run calculations in parallel, to show our recommendations to our users faster, and to upscale more easily.
-With OVH as our partner, we are perfectly prepared for all the challenges ahead."
+With OVHcloud as our partner, we are perfectly prepared for all the challenges ahead."

 Since it was unveiled to the public at the Agritechnica exhibition in November 2015, the application’s number of users has been steadily increasing.
 This is partly because the application is free for small operators, in return for which they allow the startup to continuously improve and enrich its solution to better market it to large enterprises, who also benefit from personalised support and custom functionality.